fhermq/serverless-crud-api-spec-driven/functions/delete-item/README.md

 ## Language Choice
 Go was selected for this function due to its:
+- Fast execution and minimal cold start times
 - Minimal resource usage for simple operations
-- Fast execution times
-- Excellent performance for straightforward delete operations
+- Excellent performance for delete operations
-- Low memory footprint

 ## Responsibilities
-- Extract item ID from API Gateway path parameters
+- Extract item ID from path parameters
+- Validate UUID format
+- Check if item exists before deletion
-- Delete item from DynamoDB using DeleteItem operation
+- Delete item from DynamoDB
 - Return 204 No Content for successful deletions
 - Handle item not found scenarios appropriately
-- Provide proper error handling and logging

 ## Local Development